 Now, one of the great claims to fame of the NRSV, as seen on the About the NRSV web page, is that “[The NRSV] received the blessing of a leader of the Greek Orthodox Church.”
 Now, this claim was certainly surprising to me, as I was (like other Orthodox Bible readers) familiar with Bishop Tikhon’s report regarding the Holy Synod of the Orthodox Church in America (or as a certain beloved friend calls it, the Metropolia) deciding “not to permit the use of the NRSV in liturgical services and in bible study.”
 This decision was made in October 1990, roughly a year after the publication of the NRSV.
 Because of this oddity, I decided to track down the source of this apparent contradition, that an Orthodox synod of bishops could advise against the use of a Bible, while another bishop would actual bless it.

 I can’t recall the precise chain of events that led me to the solution, but it involved email, telephone and library drudgery in some tedious combination.
 Yet at last, I reaped the fruits of such dreary labor, preserved in two slightly tatty photocopied pages now.
-In the Introduction to the 1989 edition of the NRSV Common Bible, one of the first NRSV editions to be printed, we read the following from Archbishop IAKOVOS (of blessed memory) of the Greek Orthodox Archdiocese of North and South America (p. iii):
+In the Introduction to the 1989 edition of the NRSV Common Bible, one of the first NRSV editions to be printed, we read the following from the late Archbishop IAKOVOS of the Greek Orthodox Archdiocese of North and South America (p. iii):

 I wish to express my gratitude for the NRSV and my appreciation of the forthcoming Common Bible.
 The inclusion of Orthodox, Catholic and Protestant biblical scholars assures an ecumenical integrity in this work.
 Further, the common arrangement of the text provides another important bridge for our learning from one another among our various Christian communities.
 The Orthodox faithful have my encouragement and blessing in making full use of the NRSV Common Bible.
 The translation and study of Scripture together is an precious gift in the service of Christian unity.